 You will also need a good grasp of statistics as you will need to convert your survey results into tangible data.
+The GEC certification will give you a very good understanding of the global energy markets.
 You will examine how environmental factors influence that way people feel and behave and use this to understand the bigger picture of your project.
 Finally, you will write up reports that will be handed over to property developers, government bodies, and may even be sent for publication in environmental journals.

 Where You Will Work